How To Watch Miami Heat-New York Knicks, Lineups, Injury Report, Betting Lines & More

 Radio: WQAM 104.3 & The Heat Audio Experience, WAQI 710 AM & The Heat Spanish Radio Network (South Florida), 880 AM ESPN New York, WFAN 66 AM/101.9 FM (New York)

-VITALS: The Miami Heat (7-5) and New York Knicks (7-4) meet for the second of four regular season matchups and the first of consecutive games against New York with another game in Miami on Monday.
-It also marks as the Heat’s second NBA Cup game after recording a win in their first such game on 11/7 vs. the Charlotte Hornets.
-Earlier this season, the Heat recorded a 115-107 win against New York on October 26.
-The Heat are 67-74 all-time versus the Knicks during the regular season, including 38-32 in home games and 29-42 in road games.
+VITALS: The Miami Heat (7-6) and New York Knicks (8-4) meet for the third of four regular season matchups.
+So far this season, the teams have split the series, 1-1, with each squad winning on their home court.
+The Heat are 67-75 all-time versus the Knicks during the regular season, including 38-32 in home games and 29-43 in road games.
+The Knicks have won seven of the last 10 regular season matchups.

 PROJECTED STARTERS